DEV-Bradly/aqua-aid-guide/README.md

  ## 🧭 How It Works ##

 1️⃣ Enter local water test data (pH, turbidity, temperature).

 2️⃣ The system analyzes and provides real-time feedback.

 3️⃣ Access educational content to understand your results.

 4️⃣ Track daily water usage through the calculator feature.

+ 5 ) reports e.g leaks, contamination feature

+ 6) water map

+ 7) we aslo have chatbot that helps to claculate the bills of water at a given units given

 ## 💼 Target Users ##